Master-Interaction-Design-SUPSI/2025-Creative-Coding-Foundations/Lessons/Lesson-03/README.md

 ## Project description

-Add new to-do thanks to the input filed to the list with the "+" button.
+Add new to-dos to the list using the input filed and the "+" button.

 The view of the list can be changed between "list" and "card" using the dedicated buttons.